On the size of maximal intersecting families: Proof of Theorem

 Now we begin the proof of Theorem \ref{main}.
 Fix $n > n_0(\varepsilon)$ and suppose that there exists an intersecting family $\A$ which violates (\ref{maine}).
 Let $\A$ be any such family of minimal possible size.
-In particular, $\A$ is a $\tau$-critical family and $\tau(\A) > n/2$ because, by Corollary \ref{st}, (\ref{maine}) holds for any family $\A$ with $\tau(\A) \le n/2$.
-Let $k = \sqrt{n}$.
+In particular, $\A$ is a $\tau$-critical family and $\tau(\A) > n^{2/3}$ because otherwise the right hand side of (\ref{maine2}) is greater than 1 and so we done by Corollary \ref{st}.